Seven Most Common AC Problems and How to Fix Them

 • Check that it’s switched to cooling mode

-• Ensure your set temperature is below the current room temperature
+• Ensure your preferred temperature is below the current room temperature

 2. Dirty Air Filter